Tucker-Judge/Veil-Client/README.md

 1. Deploy the server component by following the instructions in the [Veil-Server](https://github.com/Tucker-Judge/Veil) repository.

-2. **Optional** -- Deploy the AI technology by following the instructions in the [Chatbot](https://github.com/Tucker-Judge/Chatbot) repository
+2. **Optional** -- Deploy the AI technology by following the instructions in the [Chatbot](https://github.com/Tucker-Judge/Chatbot) repository - this is currently not supported! blame open ai for taking away my free dev api calls. scoundrels
 3. Start the client by running: npm start
 4. Access the Veil-Client in your browser by navigating to `http://localhost:3002`.